ionic-team/ionic-docs/docs/reference/browser-support.md

 To figure out what version of the webview a device is running, log `window.navigator.userAgent` to the console when inspecting the application using Chrome Dev Tools.

+### A Note on Angular 13 Support

+The browser support policy for Angular 13 for iOS is the 2 most recent major versions which at time of release is iOS 15 and 14.
+To support iOS 13 a change is required to `tsconfig.json` in your project to target `es5` rather than the default of `es2015`.
+Without this change an error of `Unexpected token '.' in promiseReactionJob` will occur on startup of an app in iOS 13.

 ## Desktop Browsers

 Because Ionic is based on web technologies, it works just as well on desktop browsers as it does on mobile devices.
 For more information on desktop layouts, see [Cross Platform](../core-concepts/cross-platform.md#desktop).